 The Sigma Whole MArket Index remains resilient and its decline was less important than in Europe.
 Nevertheless, both the DJU and the DJT remain close to major supports.

-The Sigma Trend Index continues to slide and it is now close to its zero line.
-Other indicators are neutral at '3'.
+The Sigma Trend Index declined to '8' and other indicators are neutral at '3'.

 Daily Trading Book:

 - SPX: stopped

 - NDX: long at 4236.28 (2014's close) (stop @ 4201, 5pts below the ST model to take into account bid/ask spread)

 - CAC: theoretical short at 5136.9 (stop @ 5296, 5pts above the ST model to take into account bid/ask spread)

 - EuroStoxx50: theoretical short at 3742.6 (stop @ 3860, 5pts above the ST model to take into account bid/ask spread)